gluobe/kubernetes-introduction-labs/lab-03/README.md

 ## Task 6: Deleting namespaces

-Deleting a namespace is very easy, keep in mind however that when you delete a namespace *all* the objects in that namespace will be deleten.
+Deleting a namespace is very easy, keep in mind however that when you delete a namespace *all* the objects in that namespace will be deleted.
 So always verify that all the objects in that namespace can be deleted:

 ```